daos-stack/daos/design/incr_reint_design.md

   that moment take the regular path.

-The leader sets a *fast mode eligible* flag in the scan request accordingly and carries `M` in the same request, so that every scanning target has both inputs before it starts.
+The leader sets a *fast mode eligible* flag in the scan request accordingly and carries `M` in the same request, so that every scanning target has both inputs before it starts. `M` is carried whether or not the flag is set, because the punch fallback of the scan also uses it.
 Targets never make this determination themselves; the leader is the single authority on the pool map and the pool properties, which avoids any inconsistency between engines that hold pool maps of different versions.

 **Deciding whether to scan.** A healthy target that sees the eligibility flag iterates its local VOS container shards and takes the maximum of their container maximum write epochs.
 If that